Gwen Stefani And Blake Shelton Are ‘Happy’ And ‘In Love’ Contrary To Split Rumors — Getting Engaged Soon?

 — True Viral News (@trueviralnews) April 20, 2017

 The Life & Style report was downplayed almost immediately when Gwen Stefani and Blake Shelton were spotted celebrating Easter together with their three children.
-As reported by Hollywood Life, Gwen spent quality time with boyfriend Blake and her sons, Apollo, 3, Zuma, 8, and Kingston, 10, as they hunted for Easter eggs at her Hollywood home.
+As reported by Hollywood Life, Gwen spent quality time with boyfriend Blake and her sons, Apollo, three, Zuma, eight, and Kingston, 10, as they hunted for Easter eggs at her Hollywood home.
 As can be seen from the photos, there doesn’t seem to be any tension between the couple as they went about the celebration with a big smile on their faces.

 Gwen Stefani & Blake Shelton Spend Easter Sunday Egg Hunting With Her Kids pic.twitter.com/4kCSO81yij